What Sex Toy Retailers Can Learn from the EdenFantasys Scandal

 April 6th, 2010

-Now, I have never had one of those hot stone massages but I’ve seen pictures or maybe seen it in the movies and the Lily by Lelo absolutely reminds me of those small, ergonomic stones except this tiny vibrator is designed to caress your most intimate parts while in the palm of your hand – not to do whatever it is that hot stone massage actually does.
+Now, I have never had one of those hot stone massages, but I’ve seen pictures or maybe seen it in the movies, and the Lily by Lelo absolutely reminds me of those small, ergonomic stones.
+Except this tiny vibrator is designed to caress your most intimate parts while in the palm of your hand, not to do whatever it is that hot stone massage actually does.
 The black version, which I bought, does remind me quite a bit of a small stone.
 Granted, Lily is much lighter than any stone would be.

-Lily comes in the traditional heavy, black cardboard box with “Lelo” embossed on top.
-Once the top is off, you can see Lily on a black tray.
-Lily does not come charged, however; I like to use toys right away so I was a bit miffed to have to break out the charger which sits beneath the tray.
-Charging was easy; there is an indicator light on the charger itself and the buttons on Lily flash during charge.
-The manual indicates that Lily should not be charger for more than 24 hours and the charge should last up to 2 hours.
+Lily does not come charged, and because I like to use toys right away, I was a bit miffed to have to break out the charger, which sits beneath the tray.
+Charging was easy; there was an indicator light on the charger itself, and the buttons on Lily flash during charge.
+The manual indicates that Lily should not be charged for more than 24 hours, and the charge should last up to 2 hours.
+I took a quick look through the user manual, but Lily is incredibly easy to operate, so it’s probably not necessary.

 Right out of the box, I was surprised by Lily’s size.
-It is only 3″ long and 2″ wide so it easily fits in the smallest of hands.
+It is only 3″ long and 2″ wide, so it easily fits in the smallest of hands.
 The Lily is displayed in the box so the side with the buttons faces up.
-There are two soft, plastic buttons: one buttons turns on/up the vibrations while the other turns them down/off.
+There are two soft, plastic buttons: one button turns on/up the vibrations while the other turns them down/off.
 When the Lily is charged, the buttons will be ringed with white light.
 This light turns red when the vibrator needs charging.
 I like that the buttons are just shy of finger width which makes them easy to find and press.

 Below the buttons, the world “Lelo” is embossed.
 Further down, on the rounded edge is the charger port.
 This port seems incredibly large to me so I always make sure to cover it when washing (although, a wipe or damp cloth is probably smarter than using soap and water).
 It would be nice if there were some cover over this port, however.